kaziarman23/next-auth-by-hitesh/README.md

-This one is from chai or backend serise on youtube
+## This project is Buged Because of react 19 update